dnanexus/cwic/Readme.developer.md

 dx run cwic -iimage=org/repo:latest
 ```

 Alternatively, to make your image a default one and skip the need to use the `image` option, assign the `DXBASEIMG` variable in the [app script](https://github.com/dnanexus/cwic/blob/main/src/code.sh) to your image (by default it is set to `dnanexus/cwic-base`).
-This requires of course building the applet in you project and using it instead of cwic.
+This, of course , requires building the applet in you project and using it instead of the cwic app.

 ### CWIC scripts

 Scripts are located at [/cwic/resources/usr/local/bin/](https://github.com/dnanexus/cwic/tree/main/resources/usr/local/bin).
 Since they are in the app's resources/ directory, they are all copied to /usr/local/bin/ in the App Execution Environment in which the job runs.
-They are kept outside of the Docker image and bind-mounted (using `docker run -v` option) into the Docker container during at runtime in order to keep the possibility to update them independently of Docker images.
+They are kept outside of the Docker image and bind-mounted (using `docker run -v` option) into the Docker container at  runtime so they can be updated independently of the Docker image.

 The Docker container entrypoint [dx-start-cwic](https://github.com/dnanexus/cwic/blob/main/resources/usr/local/bin/dx-start-cwic) checks whether the user provided DNAnexus API token in `credentials` and uses them to log the user into the Platform.
 If the token is not available the job's token is used in the CWIC Docker environment.
 A token is needed so that the project can be mounted in CWIC, by default in a read-only mode since the write mode is experimental and under development.
 If the app is run in a batch, non-interactive mode (with `cmd`), the command is executed with `eval` at the end of the script.